-The Company is responding to the comments of the staff (the "Staff") of the Securities and Exchange Commission (the "Commission") contained in the letter dated September 20, 2021 (the "Comment Letter") regarding the Annual Report on Form 20-F for the fiscal year ended December 31, 2020, which was filed with the Commission on March 31, 2021 (the "Form 20-F").
+On behalf of our client, Fangdd Network Group Ltd. (the "Company"), we are responding to the comments of the staff (the "Staff") of the Securities and Exchange Commission (the "Commission") contained in the letter dated December 9, 2021 (the "Comment Letter") on Form 20-F publicly filed with the Commission on March 31, 2020 (the "Form 20-F").

 Set forth below are the Company's responses to the Comment Letter.
 The Staff's comments are repeated below in bold and are followed by the Company's responses.
 Capitalized terms used but not defined herein are used herein as defined in the Registration Statement.
-The Company plans to file an amendment to the Form 20-F to include all the proposed disclosure once it clears the Staff's comments.
+All the newly proposed disclosures are incorporated into Annex A attached hereto.
+The Company plans to file an amendment to the Form 20-F to include all the proposed disclosures attached hereto as Annexes once it clears the Staff's comments.